iniquitybbs/iniquity/README.md

 # Iniquity
 This is the re-imagining of the iconic Iniquity Bulletin Board Software.
 It has been written from scratch in Ruby, and radically re-invented as a modular BBS system.
 It is highly experimental, and not very functional (yet).
-At present, Iniquity can be installed onto a computer system via RubyGems or GitHub, uses a simple .ini configuration format, provides telnet and restful services, and is easily extended using its package management system.
+At present, Iniquity can be installed onto a computer system via RubyGems, uses a simple .ini configuration format, and provides telnet and restful interfaces.
+A new or experienced Sysop can create a BBS easily using its various utilities.

 <p align="left">
     <img src="http://disengage.ca/wp-content/uploads/2011/07/Iniquity_BBS_WFC1.jpg" height="300">